Jozty/website/content/functions/insert.md

 ---
-title: insert function
+title: Insert function
-description: a thorough tour of insert function
+description: Gives a new array with element inserted at index to list (It will not affect the original array)
+keywords: Insert
 ---

 ## Insert